alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 ## Naming conventions

-The solution to the style collision is to use name conventions in our CSS classes.
-There are different conventions.
-The problem with name conventions is that humans must implement them.
+The solution to the style collision is to use naming conventions in our CSS classes.
+There are a few different popular conventions.
+The problem with naming conventions is that humans must implement them.
 That’s more work, and it’s error-prone.

 <img placeholder-height="172px" src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fstyling%2Fnaming-conventions-min.png?alt=media" alt="CSS naming conventions"></img>